Report: Chicago Bears are set to make ‘a run’ at trading for Seahawks QB Russell Wilson

-While no one really seems to know if Seahawks are actually considering trading Russell Wilson, what is known is that Wilson would approve a trade to one of four teams.
+While no one really knows if the Seahawks are considering trading Russell Wilson, what is known is that the quarterback would approve a trade to one of four teams.

-And Friday, a report emerged that one of those four teams — the Chicago Bears — is thought gearing up to make a real effort to get him.
+And Friday, a report emerged that one of those teams — the Chicago Bears — is gearing up to get him.

-According to ESPN, the Bears are one of four teams to which Wilson would approve a trade, as stated to ESPN by his agent Mark Rodgers.
-The others are Dallas, the Las Vegas Raiders and New Orleans.
-Rodgers has not responded to requests for comment by The Seattle Times.
+According to ESPN, the Bears are one of four teams that Wilson would approve a trade, as stated by his agent Mark Rodgers.
+The others are Dallas, Las Vegas and New Orleans.
+Rodgers has not responded to requests for comment.

-The Chicago Tribune Friday stated that according to multiple sources “the Bears have prioritized making a run at Seattle Seahawks quarterback Russell Wilson.’’
+The Chicago Tribune on Friday reported that, according to multiple sources, “the Bears have prioritized making a run at Seattle Seahawks quarterback Russell Wilson.’’

-The report is the first to specifically state that one of Wilson’s apparent four preferred teams seems serious about making an attempt to trade for him.
+The report is the first to state that one of Wilson’s four preferred teams seems serious about making an attempt to trade for him.

-The Bears were initially regarded as the head-scratching entrant on Wilson’s apparent wish list due to their mediocre showings in recent years and that head coach Matt Nagy is entering his fourth season in 2021 squarely on the hot seat, holding a 28-20 regular-season and 0-2 playoff mark.
+The Bears were initially regarded as the head-scratching entrant on Wilson’s wish list due to their mediocre showings in recent years and that head coach Matt Nagy is entering his fourth season in 2021 squarely on the hot seat, holding a 28-20 regular-season and 0-2 playoff mark.

 But ESPN reported earlier this week that Wilson likes the idea of the Bears due to the offense run by Nagy — who was the offensive coordinator for the Kansas City Chiefs under Andy Reid before taking over the Bears three years ago — and what he feels is an “emerging’’ Chicago offensive line.

-Wilson may also simply like the idea that the Bears haven’t had much of a recent pedigree of quarterbacks — meaning, he could indeed create a legacy of his own there, a word Wilson has used a few times of late — and that they were a playoff team a year ago despite something of a quarterback merry-go-round between Nick Foles and Mitchell Trubisky.
+Wilson may also simply like the idea that the Bears haven’t been known for their quarterbacks — meaning, he could create a legacy of his own, a word Wilson has used a few times of late — and that they were a playoff team a year ago despite a quarterback merry-go-round between Nick Foles and Mitchell Trubisky.

-Trubisky is now a free agent, leaving Foles as Chicago’s apparent starting QB heading into 2021, barring the team making a move.
+Trubisky is a free agent, leaving Foles as Chicago’s apparent starting QB heading into 2021, barring a move.

-As the Tribune noted, though, a trade between the Seahawks and Bears involving Wilson wouldn’t be easy.
+As the Tribune noted, a trade between the Seahawks and Bears involving Wilson wouldn’t be easy.

-Seattle would obviously need to get a QB to replace Wilson somehow, and via trade would be the easiest way.
+The Seahawks would obviously need to get a QB to replace Wilson, and via trade would be the easiest way.
 Who knows if the Seahawks would view the 32-year-old Foles as a signal caller the team could win with now.
 Foles, at least, would be relatively cheap, carrying a $6.66 million cap hit in 2021.

-Still, Seattle would take a $39 million dead cap hit trading Wilson before June 1, one reason most have assumed a trade won’t happen.
-And the combination of Wilson and Foles would mean more than $45 million in a cap hit at QB for Seattle in 2021, a tough number around which to build the rest of the team.
+Still, the Seahawks would take a $39 million dead cap hit trading Wilson before June 1, one reason most have assumed a trade won’t happen.
+And the combination of Wilson and Foles would mean more than $45 million in a cap hit at QB in 2021, a tough number around which to build the rest of the team.

 But the Bears could also offer draft picks.
 They hold all of their upcoming first-round picks, including No. 20 this year in the first round and 52 in the second.